HMS Mallow (K81): Service history

-In early 1944, Mallow was transferred to the Royal Yugoslav Navy-in-exile and renamed Nada.
+In early 1944, Mallow was loaned to the Royal Yugoslav Navy-in-exile.
+She was renamed Nada ("Hope" in the Serbo-Croatian language) on 11 January.
 She sailed with a reduced crew in convoy OS 68/KMS 42 which departed Liverpool on 12 February and arrived at Gibraltar on 25 February.
-Nada then commenced escort duties in May, conducting a total of 17 convoy escorts between Gibraltar and Port Said, Egypt, to October.
-During her final escort of 1944, she was detached from convoy KMS 66 as her crew was not considered "politically reliable" because they were not aligned with Josip Broz Tito's Partisan forces.
+Nada commenced escort duties in May, conducting 17 convoy escorts between Gibraltar and Port Said, Egypt, to October.
+During her final escort of the year she was detached from convoy KMS 66 as her crew was not considered "politically reliable".
+This stemmed from the fact that they were not aligned with Josip Broz Tito's Partisan forces.
 She is recorded as participating in one escort in early February 1945.
 After the conclusion of the war, Nada was taken over by the fledgling Yugoslav Navy and renamed Partizanka.
-In 1949, she was returned to the Royal Navy and reverted to HMS Mallow.
+In 1949, the Royal Navy demanded her return and she reverted to HMS Mallow.
 The requirement to return Partizanka was a painful blow to the Yugoslavs, as she was one of few modern warships in service with them at the time.

-On 28 October 1949, Mallow was transferred to the Egyptian Navy where she served as El Sudan.
-By 1971 she was one of the last ships of her class in use.
-She remained in service until 1975, latterly in a training role, and was decommissioned in that year.
+On 28 October 1949, the Egyptian Navy purchased Mallow from the UK and she then served under the name El Sudan.
+This occurred in the immediate aftermath of the 1948 Arab–Israeli War, and was part of a significant fleet expansion.
+El Sudan survived the significant Egyptian naval losses during the 1956 Suez Crisis.
+Larger Egyptian surface units such as El Sudan were kept in port during the 1967 Six Day War with Israel, when motor torpedo boats did the bulk of the fighting.
+Around 1970, El Sudan was serving in a training role, and was one of the last ships of her class in use by the following year.
+She remained in service until being decommissioned in 1975, and sold for scrap.